 4. Criacr Digital Hygrometer

-Not only is this product extremely accurate, but it also provides excellent value for money for those who have more dynamic usage requirements, such as in camper vans or garages.
+This product is extremely accurate, and also provides excellent value for money for those who have more dynamic usage requirements, such as in camper vans or garages.

 5. TFA 30.5026.01 Moxx Digital Thermo-Hygrometer